What does it mean to be under Temporary Protected Status or TPS?

 Duke made the decision on Nicaragua based on the lack of "definitive information regarding conditions on the ground compared to pre-Hurricane Mitch", according to a press statement.
 There was also no request from the Nicaraguan government to extend the current TPS status.
 The group received TPS shortly after the hurricane hit in Central America in 1998.
 Congress enacted the TPS statute in 1990.

-Like Nicaraguans, about 57,000 Hondurans were also granted TPS after Hurricane Mitch and share a January 5 expiration date for their status.
-Duke said, she didn't have enough information to determine whether or not grant a renewal to Hondurans under TPS and will extend the expiration date to July 5, 2018.
+Like Nicaraguans, about 57,000 Hondurans were also designated for TPS after Hurricane Mitch and shared a January 5 expiration date for their status.
+In November, Duke said she didn't have enough information to determine whether or not to grant a renewal to Hondurans under TPS and extended the expiration date to July 5, 2018.
+Duke said its possible Honduran TPS designation will end after the six-month extension period based off the information she had.

 TPS is a form of humanitarian relief to provide a "safe haven" for immigrants who may have entered the U.S. illegally due to temporary conditions in their native country such as war, an environmental disaster or other extraordinary temporary conditions.